bdebyl/bdebyl-site/content/post/updating_gpg_key.md

 ```

 ### Update
-Updating the primary secret key and all it's subkeys is done via `gpg` in the
+Updating the primary secret key and all it's sub keys is done via `gpg` in the
 following manner:
 ```
 gpg --edit-key your@email.address